tvieregge/notes/the_mind_illuminated.md

 Go over these point before each sit.

 * Motivation - Why you are meditating
-* Goals - Set a direction for your practive.
+* Goals - Set a direction for your practice.
 Use recent problems and the stage you are at to set reasonable ones.
 * Beware of expectations - Be careful about where you "should be", any sit is a good one if you practice diligently.